-FREEMAN is a uniquely positioned security research project conducted by Forcepoint Security Labs™.
+FREEMAN is a uniquely positioned security research project conducted by Forcepoint Security Labs.
 It identifies unknown risks and threats that accompany a specific piece of abandonware commonly used by the security research community.
 We have released our research in the form of a whitepaper.
-A download link is provided below.

 “What started out as a simple ‘what-if?’ activity, quite literally set-up from the back rows of a talk at Blackhat Europe in 2015, soon turned into a long-term data collection and analysis project.
 I cannot overstate the surprise felt when we first looked at the data collected.
 The sheer volume of apparent users of an abandoned piece of software made us check, and re-check the data.
 Especially because we already knew some of the implications of what we were seeing.”
 Andy Settle, Head of Special Investigations.